TTLabs/EvaporateJS/README.md

 The timestamp of the last time the part was uploaded is compared against the value of a `Date()` calculated as `s3FileCacheHoursAgo` ago as a way to gauge 'freshness'.
 If the last upload was earlier than the number of hours specified, then the file is uploaded again.

 It is still possible to have different files with the same name, size and timestamp.
-In this case, EvaporateJS calculates the checksum for the first part and compares that to the checksum of the first part of the file to be uploaded.
+In this case, Evaporate calculates the checksum for the first part and compares that to the checksum of the first part of the file to be uploaded.
 If they differ, the file is uploaded anew.

 Note that in order to determine if the uploaded file is the same as a local file, the uploader invokes a HEAD request to S3.